ENG1-C1T2/York-Pirates/README.md

 1. `cd` to the project root, i.e. the `York-Pirates` directory.

-2. Type '`git add .`' This 'stages' all your changes by copying them into the index (the set of files that will be committed).
+2. Type `git add .` This 'stages' all your changes by copying them into the index (the set of files that will be committed).

-3. Type '`git commit -m "Enter a commit message here"`'.
+3. Type `git commit -m "Enter a commit message here"`.
 This creates a new commit with your changes.

-4. Type '`git push`'.
+4. Type `git push`.
 This pushes your commits to the shared, Github-hosted repo.

 For more advanced usage, read the above guides, or use Google.